top of page

 Search

 Small-scale farmers in Mukono district concur that human urine contains a wealth of essential nutrients, such as potassium, phosphorus, and nitrogen, that are beneficial for plant growth.
 As urine ferments, nutrients are released that are easily absorbed by plants.
 In the urine, this mechanism breaks down the organic molecules.
-In order to improve soil fertility and encourage healthy plant growth, fermented urine can be utilized as a beneficial and natural fertilizer.
+In order to improve soil fertility and encourage healthy plant growth, fermented urine can be utilized as a beneficial and natural fertilizer and pesticide.

 According to Wali Christopher, a small-scale farmer and a former extension worker, urine improves soil health when it is administered because it increases nutrient availability and improves soil water retention.
 He adds that fermented urine contains 95% water which helps the soil to stay moist and endure dry seasons as well.
-He adds that healthy soils are more resistant to disease, drought, and erosion, promoting long-term agricultural output because the soil stays healthy for a long period unlike where conventional methods are used and deplete the soil because they use hazardous chemicals that kill species vital to the health of the soil.
+He adds that healthy soils are more resistant to disease, drought, and erosion, promoting long-term agricultural output because the soil stays healthy for a long period unlike where conventional methods are used and deplete the soil because they use hazardous pesticides that kill species vital to the health of the soil.

 The use of human urine not only encourages the use of traditional knowledge and use of locally available products but also promotes of ease to learn methods for small-scale farmers.
 “Traditionally, our parents used the locally available materials for fertilizers and pesticides and they lived for quite a long time.
 We can only preserve such practices to keep the heritage of our parents through passing them to our children as well.” – Irene Nakijoba.
-Irene adds that preservation of indigenous varieties of plants can only be maintained using Agroecological practices like use of human urine and ash
+Irene adds that preservation of indigenous varieties of plants can only be maintained using Agroecological practices like use of human urine and ash.

-ESAFF Uganda urges farmers and policymakers to integrate the use of human urine as a fertilizer and pesticide into agricultural policies for a sustainable future.
-Government should further promote research and invest in studies on urine’s effectiveness and establish guidelines for safe collection, storage, and application in order to enhance food security.
+ESAFF Uganda believes that if small-scale farmers use human urine as a pesticide and component of fertilizers, they will reduce pest infestation and increase yields and income from their produce.
+ESAFF Uganda urges policymakers to integrate the use of human urine as a fertilizer and pesticide into agricultural policies for a sustainable future.
+Government should further promote research and invest in studies on urine’s effectiveness and establish guidelines for safe collection, storage, and application in order to enhance food security while banning the use and importation of chemical fertilizers and Highly Hazardous Pesticides.

 Learn how to use human urine as a pesticide and fertilizer: